RobTheThief/ci-project-1-css-and-html/README.md

 - __Navigation Bar__

-    - Being a one page website, this fully responsive navigation bar contains links to Home, the About and Contact, sections of the page, logo link, and a language accessibility button.
+    - Being a one page website, this fully responsive navigation bar contains links to Home, the About and Contact sections of the page, logo link, and a language accessibility button.

     - The nav bar is positioned under the landing image and is sticky, so once the user has used the link on the landing image to scroll down it will remain at the top of the page as they naviagte the sections.